williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 }
 ```

-When a query is made a call is made to wikipedia to get the context for the query.
+When a query is made a call is made to Wikipedia to get the context for the query.
 The context is then passed to the ask function, which is then inserted into the prompt.

 However, instead of asking the question in the context of a third-order analytical augmentation, we ask the question in the context of a first-order analytical augmentation, in order to prevent an infinite loop of interactions with an LLM.